October 2024 Budget: What Does it Mean for the UK Residential Property Market?

 With one exception, you could have guessed the content of the Budget two weeks ago.

-Among the changes announced, National Insurance contributions for employers rose, Capital Gains Tax went up for the private equity industry but not residential property, Inheritance Tax rules were tweaked, and private schools will be charged VAT from January.
+Among the changes announced, National Insurance contributions for employers rose, Capital Gains Tax (CGT) went up for share sales and the private equity industry, Inheritance Tax rules were tweaked, and private schools will be charged VAT from January.

-The fact Capital Gains Tax remains unchanged for residential property may encourage more buyers into the market, some of whom had been holding off in the expectation the rate may rise.
+The fact CGT remained unchanged for residential property (18% or 24% depending on your tax band) was positive news and may encourage more buyers into the market, some of whom had been holding off in the expectation the rate may rise.

-Any boost to demand may help lessen the impact of the announced increase in stamp duty for second homes, which will rise to 5% from 3%.
+Any boost to demand may lessen the impact of the announced increase in the additional rate of stamp duty for second homes.
+It rises to 5% from 3% and hadn’t been flagged by the media or in the Labour Party manifesto.

 Billed as a measure to help first-time buyers, it could, however, have unintended consequences for renters if it further disincentivises landlords, which could reduce supply and push up rents.